Making safety everyone’s game

 Build a programme around the core guiding principles of safety

-A six-month programme with five phases promoted courage, curiosity and honesty around the topic of safety. the use of gamification encouraged people to challenge each other in a safe, non-confrontational way.
+A six-month programme with five phases promoted courage, curiosity and honesty around the topic of safety.
+The use of gamification encouraged people to challenge each other in a safe, non-confrontational way.

 03